FAIR-BREIT/BREIT-DOC/README.md

 ## Categories and keys-values description

 ### [projectile] category
-The [projectile] category has two key-value pairs, namely :
+The [projectile] category has two key-value pairs, which are summarized in the table below :

 | key    | default value      | value type |